softwaremill/FoXAI/README.md

 ## CUDA

-Recommended version of CUDA is `10.2` as it is supported since version `1.5.0` of `torch`.
-You can check compatilibity of Your CUDA version with current version of `torch`: https://pytorch.org/get-started/previous-versions/.
+The recommended version of CUDA is `10.2` as it is supported since version `1.5.0` of `torch`.
+You can check the compatibility of your CUDA version with the current version of `torch`: https://pytorch.org/get-started/previous-versions/.

 ## Poetry

 To separate runtime environments for different services and repositories, it is recommended to use a virtual Python environment.
-You can configure `Poetry` to create new virtual environment in project directory of every repository.
-To install `Poetry` follow instruction at https://python-poetry.org/docs/#installing-with-the-official-installer.
+You can configure `Poetry` to create a new virtual environment in the project directory of every repository.
+To install `Poetry` follow the instruction at https://python-poetry.org/docs/#installing-with-the-official-installer.
 We are using `Poetry` in version
 `1.2.1`.
-To install specific version You have to provide desired package
+To install a specific version You have to provide desired package
 version:
 ```bash
 curl -sSL https://install.python-poetry.org | POETRY_VERSION=1.2.1 python3 -
 ```

-After installation configure creation of virtual environments in directory of project.
+After installation, configure the creation of virtual environments in the directory of the project.
 ```bash
 poetry config virtualenvs.create true
 poetry config virtualenvs.in-project true